stt-datacore/website/static/crew/paris_proton_crew.md

 ---
-name: "Captain Proton Paris"
+name: Captain Proton Paris
 rarity: 4
-series: "voy"
+series: voy
-memory_alpha: ""
+memory_alpha: voy
-bigbook_tier:
+bigbook_tier: 11
-events:
+events: 13
-in_portal:
+in_portal: false
-published: false
+published: true
 ---

+He's been featured event crew four times and is over double-digit events, but outside of that he offers nothing aside from an extremely torturous and expensive build.
+132 0* holoprograms are needed and you'll likely be replicating multiple 5* items just to shunt him off to stasis.